Redshift Effects in Particle Production from Kerr Primordial Black Holes: Determination of

 In Fig.~\ref{fig:graviton_a_099}, we show the contribution of hot gravitons to $\Delta N_{\rm eff}$ from the evaporation of Kerr PBHs according to our calculation described above.
 The PBH distributions considered are monochromatic in $\MBHi$, which is varied along the x-axis, and we keep $a_{\star}=0.99$ fixed.
 More realistic cases of mass and spin distributions will be investigated in forthcoming works.
 We no longer assume that $\beta^\prime > \beta_c$, where $\beta_c$ is the critical value of the initial PBH density from which PBHs would eventually dominate the evolution of the Universe.

-We observe that, if one assumes instantaneous evaporation (black dashed line), one would expect CMB-HD experiments can achieve sensitivity below $\beta_c$.
-However, when the effect of redshift during the non-instantaneous evaporation is considered (brown dashed line), the projected sensitivity for CMB-HD is above the $\beta_c$ except for when $\MBHi\gtrsim 10^7\,\,{\rm g}$.
-Finally, it can be noted that the production of gravitons from PBHs with spin $a=0.7$ escapes the sensitivity of future experiments, as can also be seen from Fig.~\ref{fig:DNeff}.
+One can see, that assuming instantaneous evaporation (black dashed line), CMB-HD would achieve sensitivity below $\beta_c$, which would constitute an even stronger limit than reported by Refs.~\cite{Hooper:2020evu, Arbey:2021ysg} because they always assume $\beta^\prime>\beta_c$.
+However, when the effect of redshift during the non-instantaneous evaporation is considered (brown dashed line), the projected sensitivity for CMB-HD is much less optimistic and the projected sensitivity for CMB-HD, if present, is above the $\beta_c$ except for when $\MBHi\gtrsim 10^7\,\,{\rm g}$.